 Thousands of hours of research, development and field testing have resulted in a new innovation in decoupler technology.

 Based on our company history of creating rugged and reliable solid-state devices to address demanding energy industry needs, the PCRX performs all of the expected Dairyland decoupler safety and isolation functions, and adds sophisticated solid-state systems to provide a correct CIS response.
 The PCRX is effectively camouflaged, invisible to changing potentials during a close interval survey, yet still accomplishes mitigation of steady-state AC induction as well as waits in anticipation of AC fault, lightning, or other events that require over-voltage clamping.
-Users who have become familiar with reliable Dairyland decouplers will enjoy those same isolation and safety features, along with overcoming CIS measurement in the new PCRX.
+Users who have become familiar with reliable Dairyland decouplers will enjoy those same isolation and safety features, along with overcoming CIS measurement issues in the new PCRX.

 Field Testing Results

 Extensive testing of the PCRX was performed over a period of years and at a number of pipeline locations.
 Sites with standard decouplers that had user-identified delays in CIS waveform response were selected as testing locations for the PCRX.
 Most sites surveyed had employed the decouplers for mitigation of AC induction from nearby power lines.
 Cycling the rectifiers on that pipeline or segment, using typical on-off periods, Dairyland engineers obtained “as found” waveforms with the decouplers connected.
 Next, waveforms were obtained with all decouplers disconnected from the pipeline, for comparison.
 Disconnection was done on a temporary basis using safe practices and utilizing AC voltage measurements for verification.
 After disconnection, waveforms generally showed a large improvement in response time, as expected.
-Next, the PCRX was connected in place of the existing decouplers, and waveforms were again obtained, resulting in a response that typically would mimic that of a pipeline with no decouplers present.
-The waveforms below show a typical set of these three test conditions.
-Note how the PCRX response is essentially the same as with no decouplers present.
+Next, the PCRX was connected in place of the existing decouplers, and waveforms were again obtained, resulting in a response that typically would mimic that of a pipeline with the decouplers disconnected.
+The pipeline potential waveforms below show a typical set of these three test conditions.
+Note how the PCRX response is essentially the same as with the decouplers disconnected.